stanfordpython/python-assignments/assign0/README.md

 If you've added any extra files or extensions above to the assignment, you should include those in your Paperless submission as well.

+## Credit
+Credit for the assignment idea and much of this writeup go to Sam Redmond (@samredmond).

 > With &#129412; by @parthsarin and @coopermj